AlvaroTorresMartos/ObMetrics/README.md

 ## Documentation

 All supporting documentation, including the **User Manual** and **Tutorial**, can be found within the application itself under the "About" section.
 The User Guide provides step-by-step instructions on how to input data and interpret the results, as well as explanations for the different **definitions** and **reference tables**.
+Also, the User Guide can be found in this [webpage](https://github.com/AlvaroTorresMartos/ObMetrics/blob/master/Documentation.pdf).

+## Supplementary material

+The supplementary materials for the manuscript (currently under review) that introduces ObMetrics are hosted on this [webpage](https://github.com/AlvaroTorresMartos/ObMetrics/tree/main/supplementary_material).
+These documents include additional methodological details and other supporting information to complement the main text of the paper.

+## Software and beta testing

+This app has been thoroughly validated through standard software engineering testing methodologies.
+This process included unit testing, integration testing, system testing, and regression testing to ensure the correctness, reliability, and stability of the code.
+Additionally, the application was evaluated by a group of expert beta testers from the relevant field, who provided critical insights into its functionality and usability in real-world scenarios.
+Their feedback was incorporated to optimize performance and ensure the software meets the specific needs and expectations of its intended users.

+A dedicated usability assessment was conducted using the following questionnaire: [Usability Form](<https://forms.gle/t87LZpL2hBX72uQK9>).

-## Feedback and Contributions
+## Feedback and contributions

 The development team behind **ObMetrics** is committed to ongoing improvements and updates to the tool.
 We encourage users to report any issues or suggest new features via: